 Why do interviewers ask this interview question?
 They’d like to know more about your personality and see if there is a cultural fit.
 In other words, do you adapt to the core values and collective behaviours that make up their company?
 Are you flexible, positive and easy to work with?
 That’s why they ask this question.

 “I attribute my sales performance to my competitive nature and genuine interest in consumer behavior.
 In my spare time, I like reading self-improvement books such as: “Getting Things Done” by David Allen or “How To Sell Anything To Anybody” by Joe Girard.
 I value the process of continuous improvement.

 Currently, I’m reading Robert B. Cialdini’s book: “The Psychology of Persuasion”, to learn more about effective sales strategies to further improve my sales performance.
-The ability to influence customers into saying ‘yes’ instead of ‘no’ is a great motivator and gives me a sense of personal fulfillment.
+The ability to influence customers into saying ‘yes’ instead of ‘no’ is a great motivator and gives me a sense of personal fulfillment.”